-The property is fenced and gated for security of the premises and the residents.
+The property is fenced and gated to ensure the security of the premises and the residents.
 The house is surrounded by lush gardens and the exterior grounds of the house are landscaped by volunteers and residents.
-The residents engage in a weekly gardening projects growing bulbs, plants and generally maintaining the gardens surrounding the house.
-The programs plans to soon initiate a gardening project with residents learning how to plant and grow fruits, vegetables and other plants.
+The residents engage in weekly gardening projects growing bulbs and plants and generally maintaining the gardens surrounding the house.
+The program plans to initiate a gardening project for residents to learn how to plant and grow their own fruits, vegetables, and other plants.

-Currently, because of licensing requirements, Casa Libre residents must transition out of the program within a few months of turning eighteen years of age.
-However, some residents do not have families with which they can be reunited and beds are not available for them at Los Angeles shelters for eighteen-year old youth.
-Casa Libre hopes to renovate a separate 1,000 square foot structure on the property to be used by residents as they turn eighteen who cannot be reunited with family or transitioned to another Los Angeles shelter program.
+Currently, due to licensing requirements, Casa Libre residents must transition out of the program within a few months of turning eighteen years of age.
+However, some residents do not have families they can be reunited with and beds are not made available to them at Los Angeles shelters due to their age.
+Casa Libre hopes to renovate a separate 1,000 square foot structure on the property to be used by residents who turn eighteen and cannot be reunited with family or transitioned to another Los Angeles shelter program.

 Copyright © 2021 Casa Libre - All Rights Reserved.